(c) DEFA Film Library 2016

 The first major solo exhibition in the U.S. by German graphic artist Anke Feuchtenberger.
-Curated by UMass MFA student Bibiana Medkova, selected works by Feuchtenberger will be on display at the Olver Design Building at UMass Amherst from June 26 through July 13, 2018.
+Curated by UMass MFA student Bibiana Medkova, selected works by Feuchtenberger was on display at the Olver Design Building at UMass Amherst from June 26 through July 13, 2018.

 We’d like to celebrate our 25th anniversary with you!
 PLEASE JOIN US!
 The first 25 people to contact us about screening one of our films at their cinema, cultural institution, university or college in 2018 will get 25% off our regular screening fee!

 In the GDR social satire When You're Older, Dear Adam, a boy finds a flashlight that makes people float when they lie.
 Goethe Zentrum Atlanta hosted this DVD premiere during the 2016 SCMS conference.

 Screenwriter and novelist Angel Wagenstein is the link between two films to be screened by the Massachusetts Multicultural Film Festival, the DEFA Film Library and Amherst Cinema, April 11-12, 2018.